darkfusion90/streamy/README.md

-# twitch-clone
-A simple clone of twitch.com build using react and redux as primary focus
+Self Learning project focusing on react and redux